 14. Provide Your Expert Opinion

 Another thing that can help your audience form a better idea about a particular social media campaign and its results is to add your expertise.
-Provide an explanation on what went right or wrong, and give conclusions and suggestions on what can be done to improve future campaigns.
+Explain what went right or wrong, and give conclusions and recommendations on what can be done to improve future campaigns.
 Suggest the next steps, division of tasks among team members, goals, as well as deadlines.

 15. Plan Out Your Presentation

 Even though you are dealing with statistical data and graphs, it doesn’t mean your report has to be boring.
 Practice your presentation, map out where you are going to include visuals and examples, and decide how you will emphasize the most important bits of data.
-Try not to make it too long so that you are able to keep your audience’s attention.
+Try not to make it too long so that you can keep your audience’s attention.